internetstandards/Internet.nl/documentation/Docker-deployment.md

 All stateful date for the application stack is stored in Docker Volumes.
 For backup and DR purposes make sure to include all `/var/lib/docker/volumes/internetnl_*` directories in your snapshot/backup.
 The directory `internetnl_routinator` can be omited as it contains a cache of externally fetched data.

+Daily and weekly database dumps are written to the `/var/lib/docker/volumes/internetnl-prod_postgres-backups/` directory.

 When recovering or migrating to a new server first the "Server Setup" should be done then these directories should be restored, after which the "Application Setup" can be done.